Silom

 One of the most famous temples in Bangkok, Wat Phra Si Rattana Satsadaram is more commonly referred to as Wat Phra Kaew or the Temple of the Emerald Buddha.
 Located in the northeast corner of the Grand Palace compound, this temple is world famous as the home of the tiny jade statue known as the Emerald Buddha.

+Wat Phra Kaew is regarded by many people to be the most important Buddhist temple in the whole of Thailand and passing through the temple doors is a stirring experience.
+Naturally, visitors are required to dress and act modestly when entering the temple, taking their shoes off outside and storing them in a special rack.
 Known as Phra Kaew Morakot, the Emerald Buddha is highly revered and is seen to be one of the main symbol of Thailand.
 Carved from a single block of jade, the Buddha image is raised on a series of platforms and the only person who is allowed close to the tiny statue is HM King Bhumibol Adulyadej.
 In addition to Phra Kaew Morakot, the temple contains a number of large Buddha statues and other elaborate ornaments, most of which have been presented to the King by visiting dignitaries.
 The complex itself also includes several impressive gilded chedis, antique murals depicting Buddhist lore, and a scale model of the Angkor Wat.
 It all adds up to a feast for the camera lens, but does get crowded.

 How to get there : Take the Chao Phraya River Express boat to Chang Wang Luang Pier (pier 9).